Debbie Wasserman Schultz Claimed She Got a Black Voter Group's Endorsement. Here's the...

 Advertisement

-Her statement comes after just a week ago, she tearfully thanked her supporters for their work as Pratt appeared to be leading the city councilwoman by a significant margin.
+Her statement comes just a week after she tearfully thanked her supporters for their work, as Pratt appeared to be leading the city councilwoman by a significant margin.

 Los Angeles may soon get its own version of Zohran Mamdani, as Raman currently holds the edge over incumbent Karen Bass in a general election matchup.
 Raman is backed by the Democratic Socialists of America (DSA) and has advanced some of the city’s most controversial policy proposals, including floating a ban on backyard barbecues as part of the state’s fire-prevention efforts, questioning the need to move homeless encampments away from schools, and pushing homelessness policies that emphasize treatment-based approaches even as the city’s homeless population continues to grow.

-Spencer Pratt ran one of the most dominant campaigns by a Republican in recent history, wielding the city itself as a campaign ad with a simple message: If you want change, vote for it.
+Spencer Pratt ran one of the most dominant Republican campaigns in recent history, using the city itself as a campaign ad with a simple message: If you want change, vote for it.

 His platform was built around a simple principle: cleaning up Los Angeles through what he described as common-sense policies, cracking down on crime, requiring the homeless to seek treatment or face consequences, and restoring order to the city’s streets.
 His only goal was to ensure that mothers felt safe walking with their children in Los Angeles, something its Democrat leadership is unable to provide.